Recorded at the Lensic Theater in Santa Fe, New Mexico on October 30, 2013.

-In this episode she is joined in conversation with David Barsamian.
-The companion Talk may be found here.
+In this episode he is introduced by Tom Engelhardt and then gives a talk.
+The companion Conversation episode may be found here.

 Right click here to download.